 Step #2: Get Started with Email Segmentation

-So how do you make sure each segment of your email list receives the right message?
+So, how do you make sure that each segment of your email list receives the right message?
 Simply follow these guidelines:

 Geographic area: However large or small the geographic “spread” of your target market might be, you can use geography to segment your email list.

 In other words, you could create a special email category for people in a particular city or state.
-Better yet, divide your market – and your list – into different zones, states, and regions.
+Better yet, use email segmentation to divide your market – and your list – into different zones, states and regions.

-Purchase history: You might also segment your list by purchase history.
+Purchase history: You might also segment your mailing list by purchase history.

 This is obviously helpful.
 After all, if a long-time subscriber has been buying from you for years, they’d be annoyed to receive messages clearly meant for new subscribers who have never purchased from you before.

-Abandoned shopping carts: Do you know that 88% of U.S. consumers abandon a shopping cart each year?
-This happens for a number of reasons, but regardless of the reason, you can use email segmentation to close the loop and convert more sales.
+Abandoned shopping carts: Did you know that the average documented online shopping cart abandonment rate is approximately 70%?
+This happens for a number of reasons.
+But, regardless of the reason, you can use email segmentation to close the loop and convert more sales.

-When your list puts these would-be buyers into a category of their own, you can keep in touch with them and persuade them to complete the order.
+When your email list segmentation puts these would-be buyers into a category of their own, you can keep in touch with them with personal email content, and persuade them to complete the order.

 Step #3: Understand Your Email Marketing Service Provider

 There are lots of email marketing service providers to choose from.
-The major players make segmentation much easier than it may seem at first.
-If you use Aweber, Getresponse, MailChimp, or iContact, you can use built in tools to help you grow your email list and communicate better with your prospects and customers.
+The major players make email segmentation much easier than it may seem at first.
+If you use Aweber, GetResponse, MailChimp, or iContact, you can use built-in tools to help you grow your email list and communicate better with your prospects and loyal customers.

-Email marketing service providers make lots of tools available which help you to define, test, send, and measure your emails and their effectiveness.
-Most providers also give you access to data and reports so you can evaluate your progress efficiently.
+Email marketing service providers make lots of marketing software tools available that help you to define, test, send and measure your email campaigns and their effectiveness.
+Most providers also give you access to data and reports, so that you can evaluate your progress efficiently.

 Above all, pay attention to your provider’s rules.
 This helps you stay compliant and successful.
 Adjust your settings according to their usage policy and don’t forget to enable a double opt-in feature.

-Getresponse just released a useful report titled, “List Segmentation.”
-The purpose is to show you how you can take advantage of internal tools to categorize your subscribers and boost your email conversion rate.
+Getresponse published a useful report, titled “List Segmentation.”
+The purpose is to show you how you can take advantage of internal segmentation tools to categorize your subscribers, using demographic segmentation, and boost your email conversion rate.

-They also provide advanced segmentation videos that will help you make the most out of your list’s segments.
+They also provide advanced segmentation videos that will help you devise your segmentation strategy and to make the most out of your list’s segments.

 Note: In Getresponse, email segmentation is handled by the “Automation” feature.

-However, before you segment your email list, you have to create two or more different campaigns in your account.
+However, before you segment your email list, you have to create two or more different email marketing campaigns in your account.

-Follow these simple steps to create your campaigns:
+Follow these simple steps to create your email campaigns:

-Step #2: Click on current campaign and select “Create campaign.”
+Step #2: Click on current email campaign and select “Create campaign.”

-Repeat the process for each campaign you want to set up.
+Repeat the process for each email marketing campaign that you want to set up.

-To find out how many campaigns you currently have, simply click the “current campaigns” tab at the top right.
-Then select the campaigns list.
+To find out how many email campaigns you currently have, simply click the “current campaigns” tab at the top right.
+Then, select the “Campaigns” list.